 There are currently no certified aeronautical Satcom terminals that meet the blocking requirement of −30 dBm for MFCN at 1512-1517 MHz.

+MES/MESs/Inmarsat terminals/Satcom terminals - > Ensure consistency.

 For maritime terminals, the useful economic life of a commercial vessel is approximately 20-30 years, where vessels are scrapped from service with most of the initial equipment they were delivered with.
 As shown in Table 7, as of 2018, 15% vessels equipped with Inmarsat-C use terminals older than 20 years.
 The procedure for replacement of terminals requires new standards.
 Any requirement for replacement is the responsibility of the IMO (via the member states), and in addition the EU for those services required by them.
 There is currently no mechanism to enforce the upgrade/replacement of Marine equipment which met the technical standards in force when originally fitted and it would take a number of years to put this mechanism in place.